 Psychosis is a mental health symptom which is characterized by a disconnection from reality.
-A common symptom of schizophrenia, people experiencing psychosis or a psychotic episode can display distorted thinking patterns and disruptions in awareness, including hallucinations (seeing or hearing things that aren’t really there) and delusions (strongly held false beliefs about themselves, their experience, or the world around them).
+A common symptom of psychotic disorders, people experiencing psychosis or a psychotic episode can display distorted thinking patterns and disruptions in awareness, including hallucinations (seeing or hearing things that aren’t really there) and delusions (strongly held false beliefs about themselves, their experience, or the world around them).
 These symptoms can be very distressing and often make it difficult for individuals to distinguish between what is real and what is not, making it difficult to function in their daily lives.

 Drug-induced psychosis refers to a condition in which a person experiences symptoms similar to those of psychosis (such as hallucinations, delusions, and impaired thinking) due to the use of drugs or other substances.
-The risk of developing drug-induced psychosis can depend on various factors, including the type of drug used, the dosage, the individual’s susceptibility to psychosis, and their mental health history.
+The risk of developing drug-induced psychoses can depend on various factors, including the type of drug used, the dosage, the individual’s susceptibility to psychosis, and their mental health history.

 Struggling with mental illness, drug abuse, or both (known as co-occurring disorders) can be difficult, but help is available.
 In this article, Clear Behavioral Health will explore the nuances of drug-induced psychosis and the treatment considerations at play, giving you a better understanding of this condition and investigating its causes, effects, and potential impacts on your functioning and outlook.